FREQUENTLY ASKED QUESTIONS

 WHAT IS THE DEAL WITH SALES TAX?

 There are a lot of misunderstandings about sales tax, understandably.
 I photograph weddings outside of Minnesota and outside of the United States.
-For weddings in Minnesota, the required state tax will apply so we can keep our roads smooth, our water clean and our world class park system.
+For weddings in Minnesota, the required state tax will apply because I have to pass it along to the state, as required by law.
 For weddings in other states and in other countries, your wedding is tax exempt.
-I thought you might like that!

 HOW DO WE reserve you for our wedding?

-If you want to move forward in hiring me to photograph your wedding, I merely require a deposit of $2000 and a signed contract.
-I accept all major credit cards, PayPal, and checks.
+If you want to move forward in hiring me to photograph your wedding, I merely require a deposit and a signed contract.
+I accept all major credit cards, PayPal, Apple Pay and checks.

 HOW MANY PHOTOS DO WE GET?

-There are countless factors that determine quantity, like the number of guests, number of locations, specific customs, the duration of your wedding, etc. For a 6 hour wedding, I typically deliver 400-600 images.
+There are countless factors that determine quantity, like the number of guests, number of locations, specific customs, the duration of your wedding, etc. For a 6 hour wedding, I typically deliver 600 images.
 My editing rule is simple: if they aren't awesome, I toss 'em.
 I will give you everything I think you will want, but I think the best photos can be diluted if they are in a sea of duplicates or less successful photographs.
 One analogy that seems to work well is when you think of your favorite movie.
-Telling a story effectively determines the length of the movie.
-If you love it the way it's currently edited, you probably would like it less if it was another hour longer and included discarded plot and scenes irrelevant to the story.
+Telling a story effectively through editing determines the length of the movie.
+If you love it the way your favorite movie is currently edited, you probably would like it less if it was another hour longer and included discarded plot and scenes irrelevant to the story.

 WHEN WILL WE SEE OUR WEDDING Photographs?

 I'm as excited to see the photographs as you are.
-During peak season (June through October), I typically deliver images to clients in about 4-6 weeks.
+Really.
+During peak season (June through October), I typically deliver images to clients in about 4 weeks.
 In the quieter months, it's usually more like 3 weeks.
 I operate on the premise that quality is more important than speed.
 I always do my best rather than just crank things out to get them done.
 I am a perfectionist and personally do all of the editing myself.
 A lot of photographers outsource post production/editing to assistants or to editing companies that might even be in other states.
 I'm way too picky to do this, so I prefer to control the whole process for quality control and consistency.
+I won't settle for second best and neither should you.

 DO YOU MAKE WEDDING ALBUMS?

 I do!
 I take your favorite wedding images and use them as a starting point for your album design.
 Making albums is not only rewarding, but a permanent, beautiful piece of artwork preserving your wedding rather than merely making a few prints or having your images sitting on a hard drive.
 In the digital age, your favorite photos can often end up as Facebook profile photos or computer wallpaper.
 There is a lovely quality to well made, tangible things that also makes them impervious to loss due to hard drive crashes or format obsolescence.
 The books are leather bound, printed on archival photo paper and hand made to last a lifetime.
 They will not fade or discolor.
-One of the greatest things about the new Blade Runner 2049 movie was that people were still holding paper photographs.
+One of the things I noticed about the new Blade Runner 2049 movie was that people were still holding paper photographs.
+Print will always be forever.
+I love making albums for my clients, because the design process makes the photographs even more personal when they are placed in context of the day.

 YOUR PORTFOLIO HAS A LOT OF B&W. Don't you like color?

 I love color, but my favorite images have always been black and white and my portfolio reflects that.
-Images where color alters your emotional response *have* to be in color, images that are more graphic, compositional or abstract tend to read better in black and white.
+Images where color alters your emotional response *have* to be in color, images that are more graphic, compositional or abstract tend to read better in black and white because the layer of abstraction draws your eye more toward the shapes and lighting.
 I typically give clients about 60% color unless they have specific preferences.
 I've done weddings entirely in black and white and once entirely in color.
-I photographed a wedding in Rajasthan, India in 2005, all in film, and that was probably 90% color because of the setting and the vibrant colors.
+I photographed a wedding in Rajasthan, India in 2005, all in film, and that was 95% color because of the setting and the vibrant colors.
+Similarly, my coverage of Indian weddings in the US is about 90% color.

 WHO ARE YOUR FAVORITE PHOTOGRAPHERS?

-Ralph Gibson, Henri Cartier-Bresson, Anton Corbijn, Elliott Erwitt, Robert Frank, Josef Koudelka, Sebastiao Salgado, Andre Kertesz, Bill Brandt, David Alan Harvey, Rene Burri, Martine Franck, Garry Winogrand, Sam Abell, Marc Ribaud, Antonin Kratochvil, Michael Kenna, Michael Crouser, Martin Munkacsi, Chien-Chi Chang, Guy Le Querrec and most of the Magnum photographers.
+Ralph Gibson, Henri Cartier-Bresson, Anton Corbijn, Elliott Erwitt, Robert Frank, Josef Koudelka, Sebastiao Salgado, Alex Webb, Andre Kertesz, Bill Brandt, David Alan Harvey, Rene Burri, Martine Franck, Garry Winogrand, Sam Abell, Marc Ribaud, Robert Doisneau, Antonin Kratochvil, Michael Kenna, Michael Crouser, William Eggleston, Fred Herzog, Martin Munkacsi, Don McCullin, James Nachtwey, Fan Ho, Stephen Shore, Jacques Henri Lartigue, Lee Friedlander, Gerard Uferas, William Klein, Chien-Chi Chang, Guy Le Querrec, Richard Kalvar, Constantine Manos and most of the Magnum photographers.

 I am also deeply inspired by cinematographers.
 My list of favorite movies would be far too long to list here, but my two favorite cinematographers are Bruno Delbonnel, best known for the French films "Delicatessen," "Amelie," "City Of Lost Children," "Micmacs," and "A Very Long Engagement."
 I also love Roger Deakins, who is best known for his work with the Coen Brothers, including "O Brother, Where Art Thou?"
 "The Hudsucker Proxy," "Barton Fink," "Fargo," "The Big Lebowski," "Millers Crossing," "Raising Arizona," and most notably, the high contrast black and white of "The Man Who Wasn't There."